vjekoart/retrovizor/Readme.md

 import { LitElement, html, css } from "lit";
 import { createRef, ref } from "lit/directives/ref.js";
 ```

+### Note on testing web workers

+The idea is to consume other testable units inside worker files, so they're
+not treated as units when it comes to testing.

+Their functionality should be covered with E2E tests.

 ### Workers inside a library